Global reconstruction of analytic functions from local expansions: Appendix: Overview of transseries, analyzable functions and EB summation

 In the early 1980's, \'Ecalle discovered and extensively studied a broad class of functions, analyzable functions, closed under algebraic operations, composition, function inversion, differentiation, integration and solution of suitably restricted differential equations \cite{Ecalle-book,Ecalle,Ecalle2,Ecalle3}.
-They are described as generalized sums of ``transseries'', the closure of power series under the same operations.
-The latter objects are surprisingly easy to describe; roughly, they are ordinal length, asymptotic expansions involving powers, iterated exponentials and logs, with at most power-of-factorially growing coefficients.
+They are described as ``transseries", generalized expansions obtained by {\sl closing power series under the same operations}.
+Transseries are surprisingly easy to describe; roughly, they are ordinal length, asymptotic expansions involving powers, iterated exponentials and logs, with at most power-of-factorially growing coefficients.

-In view of the closure of analyzable functions to a wide class of operations, reconstructing functions from series with arbitrary {\em analyzable} coefficients would make the reconstruction likely applicable to series occurring in problems involving any combination of these many operations.
+In view of the closure of analyzable functions with respect to a wide class of operations, reconstructing functions from series with arbitrary {\em analyzable} coefficients would make the reconstruction likely applicable to series occurring in problems involving any combination of these many operations.

+The class of coefficients having \'Ecalle Borel (EB)-summable transseries is fairly general.
+In particular it is known \cite{Ecalle, Book} that solutions of linear or nonlinear recurrence relations of arbitrary order with analytic coefficients are EB-summable, \cite{Braaksma}.
+Recurrence relations exist for instance when the coefficients are obtained by solving differential equations by power series.

-This paper deals with analyzable coefficients having finitely many singularities after a suitable EB transform.
+This paper deals with analyzable coefficients having finitely many singularities after a suitable Borel transform.
 The methods however are open to substantial extension.
 In particular, we allow for general singularities, while analyzable and resurgent functions have singularities of a controlled type \cite{Ecalle}.